pinterest tag

 Kamloops Hoodoos/Cody Roy

 The journey begins in Kamloops, a growing wine region and hub of outdoor activity with a thriving arts scene.
-Here are some of the highlights you shouldn’t miss:
+Here are the highlights you shouldn’t miss:

 Hike Hoodoos and Hills